• Skip to primary navigation

 Desiccant Air Dryer & Filtration Systems

 A desiccant filter system ensures that clean air feeds through the nozzles.
 Why is this important?
-Well, some of the significant agents that damage your plasma cutter or reduce its efficiency are the oil, dust, debris, and moisture.
+Well, some of the significant agents that damage your plasma cutter or reduce its efficiency are oil, dust, debris, and moisture.
 By using a filtration system, you can significantly reduce the chances of these agents entering your plasma cutter.

 The desiccant filter system removes moisture and dirt from the air entering the nozzles even before it enters the torch.
 A filtration system might be expensive, but in the end, it saves you a lot of money.
 Since the air is pure, the rate at which you go through consumables is highly reduced.